-Development proposals will be supported, provided that, where appropriate to their location, they deliver or make financial contributions towards the mitigation of traffic volumes and speed through the Parish and they accord with other policies of the development plan.
+Development proposals will be supported, provided that, where appropriate to their location, they deliver or contribute towards measures to mitigate the impact on the highway network, such as through traffic calming measures and active travel improvements.

-5.32 CS Policy CP6 recognises that the Borough has one of the highest car ownership rates of any English local authority (§4.36).
+- 5.32 CS Policy CP6 recognises that the Borough has one of the highest car ownership rates of any English local authority (§4.36).
 Transport and traffic issues have been identified as a priority topic during consultation.
 74% of questionnaire respondents said speed of traffic was a problem in the area they live.
 Ruscombe has a good network of paths in most residential areas and a large network of footpaths and bridleways connecting it to the countryside.
 There are no roadway cycle paths in Ruscombe but Castle End Road and Stanlake Lane are classed as Quiet Routes (see Plan G overleaf).
-The policy is therefore aimed at preserving the roads of the Parish as safe havens for walkers, cyclists and horseriders and encourages the Highway Authority to consider introducing traffic calming measures in the Parish.

-5.33 Ruscombe's traffic issues are not created by its own residents but by traffic passing through the parish to (and from) Twyford to Hare Hatch (and beyond) and Waltham St. Lawrence (and beyond).
+The policy is therefore aimed at preserving the roads of the Parish as safe havens for walkers, cyclists and horse-riders and encourages the Highway Authority to consider introducing traffic calming measures in the Parish. - 5.33 Ruscombe's traffic issues are not created by its own residents but by traffic passing through the parish to (and from) Twyford to Hare Hatch (and beyond) and Waltham St. Lawrence (and beyond).
 The Parish has two classified roads passing through; the A3032 and the B3024.
 A link road (New Road) joins the two roads in the Parish for north & south traffic flow.
-Other roads in the Parish are generally local roads for access to residential, industrial and agricultural sites, and some (Pennfields, Northbury Avenue & New Road) are unfortunately used inappropriately as 'short cuts'.

-5.34 The Crossrail project is likely to add yet more pressure to the community and the issue of roads and cars, and although there has been a long-standing commitment from the Borough Council to secure a Twyford Eastern Relief Road the scheme remains less developed than others identified in existing policy.
+Other roads in the Parish are generally local roads for access to residential, industrial and agricultural sites, and some (Pennfields, Northbury Avenue & New Road) are unfortunately used inappropriately as 'short cuts'. - 5.34 The Crossrail project is likely to add yet more pressure to the community and the issue of roads and cars, and although there has been a long-standing commitment from the Borough Council to secure a Twyford Eastern Relief Road the scheme remains less developed than others identified in existing policy.
 This means that Ruscombe must be part of a solution, and the Neighbourhood Plan therefore seeks to encourage drivers to respect the environment that they are driving through by making it perfectly obvious that these roads are used by residents for walking, cycling and horse riding through the Parish.
-To that end, although the scale of change provided for in the Plan must be modest, there may be opportunities through a combination of small scale, infill housing schemes to secure some proportionate traffic management measures.

-5.35 Such measures may include the opportunities to create new, and link existing pathways, to encourage safe walking routes as outlined in Policy RU8 above.
+To that end, although the scale of change provided for in the Plan must be modest, there may be opportunities through a combination of small scale, infill housing schemes to secure some proportionate traffic management measures. - 5.35 Such measures may include the opportunities to create new, and link existing pathways, to encourage safe walking routes as outlined in Policy RU8 above.
 New cycling paths will be encouraged; however, many roads are narrow (including the B3024) and such schemes should be carefully designed and located to avoid urbanising highways infrastructure into the street-scene.
 Careful connections with the existing road network will also be necessary to avoid creating new traffic short cuts.